LC-GHub/OneST-frontend/README.md

 ## This app is hosted
 Visit: [OneST](https://onest-frontend.onrender.com/) OR https://onest-frontend.onrender.com/

+Note: This app is being hosted on a free tier instance, it may be disabled after a period of inactivity.
+If so, please contact me to re-start the instance or attempt to run it locally.

 ## Running Lionel Chew's OneST frontend locally

 1. Clone this repo by running ```git clone https://github.com/LC-GHub/OneST-frontend.git``` in your desired directory